 - Assess the situation

-- Firstly, contact Wilson Field for an experienced insolvency consultant to understand your situation and recommend the best course of action.
+- Firstly, contact us for an experienced insolvency consultant to explore your situation and recommend the best course of action.
 This will be via telephone conversation initially.
 A more thorough analysis is conducted later in a face to face consultation and a time and place to suit you.

 - Repayment proposal

-- We will assess your business’ finances and any correspondence with HMRC.
-Wilson Field will then devise a repayment proposal to be put forward to HMRC.
+- We will assess your business’ finances and any correspondence with HMRC, and will then devise a repayment proposal to be put forward to HMRC.
 Included within the proposal would be details of the circumstances surrounding your cash flow difficulties.

-- Then, Wilson Field will use its years of experience working with the tax office of HMRC and utilise the strong relationships built over time.
+- Our staff have years of experience working with the tax office of HMRC and utilise the strong relationships built over time.
 An experienced consultant will negotiate a structured repayment plan on your business’ behalf.
-During the course of this negotiation, Wilson Field will explain the reasons your business is unable to pay its tax bill.
 It demonstrates to HMRC that you fully intend on repaying your debt.
 The intended repayment period will be outlined, as will the suggested repayment amounts and intervals.

 - Arrangement starts

 - If HMRC accepts the proposal, the Time to Pay arrangement will commence.
-Payments will start to be made by your business towards HMRC on the agreed intervals for the specified period.
+Payments will start to be made by your business to HMRC on the agreed intervals over the agreed time period.
 The Time to Pay arrangement will conclude once all repayments have been made.
 Additionally, any interest will have been paid and tax returns submitted.

 Is a Time to Pay arrangement right for me?